top of page

 As an extra little thing of note; while doing the introductory journey-work to meet Sasabonsam under Emma's mentorship, I actually saw him as appearing very much like the figure I have, only at that time I didn’t realise it.
 I just wondered why I was seeing him so different then the common representation of him.
 It was pretty thrilling once all the pieces fell together!

 Finally, I do want to mention that in my journey on this new path I am immersing myself in the history of the culture and the people themselves; from West Africa to the West Indies.
 I don’t take being on the path lightly, and with not having this heritage myself in this lifetime, I feel it is my responsibility to learn all I can.
-I surely did not expect to end up on a path so far from my own ancestry but all I can surmise is perhaps this was my path in my last life and somehow I have found it once again.
+I surely did not expect to end up on a path so far from my own ancestry but all I can surmise is perhaps this was my path in another life and somehow I have found it once again.
 Well, and with the help of Sasabonsam!

 Carved wooden image of a standing tall Sasabonsam, he has bat like ears and bat like wings.